 Omaha is a great city day or night.
 When the sun goes down, there’s plenty of things to do indoors and outdoors – including free things.
 Whether you choose free or ticketed events, or something in between, you’ll find it here.
 So grab your coat and get ready for a night out in Omaha.

 Disclosure: This post may contain affiliate links.
 At no extra cost to you, I will earn a commission if you click through and make a purchase.

-UPDATE: This post was published in February 2023 and was updated in March 2023 following the closure of Monster Club.
+UPDATE: This post was published in February 2023 and was updated in June 2023.

 Exploring the nightlife of downtown Omaha

 The cultural heart of the city is downtown Omaha.
 It’s where the city was founded and grew from there.
 I lived in the Old Market for most of my 20s, so it also has a special place in my heart.
 And since most visitors tend to stay somewhere in the downtown area and visit the Old Market, it makes sense to start with the nightlife there.

 Sure there are a lot of bars downtown, that’s a given.
 If you’re looking for something a little different than the standard bar, you can head to Laka Lono Rum Club for a tiki experience or La Buvette for a Parisian bar feel.
 If you can find the Wicked Rabbit near the Orpheum Theater, you can have a speakeasy kind of night out.